How To Get Rid of Fruit Flies Quickly

 Fill a small bowl halfway with vinegar, then add a drop of dish soap.
 Mix the solution well, then cover the bowl with clear wrap and a rubber band.
 Poke several holes in the clear wrap and set the bowl on the kitchen countertop.

 Fruit flies are attracted to the sweet apple cider vinegar.
-Then, the dish soap breaks the surface tension of the liquid solution you made, which causes the fruit flies to sink and be unable to escape.
+The dish soap breaks the surface tension of the liquid solution you made, causing the fruit flies to sink and be unable to escape.

-Next, and since fruit flies also like to lay eggs in sink drains (again Bacteria), sprinkle Baking soda into each sink drain, then follow by pouring 2 cups of boiled white vinegar into each drain.
+Next, since fruit flies also like to lay eggs in sink drains (again, Bacteria), sprinkle Baking soda into each sink drain, then pour 2 cups of boiled white vinegar into each drain.

 How Do You Get Rid of Drain Flies?